 NATURAL SCIENCE was exhibited across Canada at Artcite Inc. (Windsor, 2014) Forrest City Gallery (London, 2015) Harcourt House (Edmonton, 2015) and Open Space Gallery, (Victoria, 2016).
 Items from the collection have also been exhibited at The Art Gallery of Windsor (Windsor, 2011), Plug In Gallery (Winnipeg, 2013) WAAG Society (Amsterdam, 2013) the Karsh-Mason Gallery (Ottawa, 2015) and Riddock Art Gallery (Australia, 2016), amongst others.

 BioARTCAMP Participants: Iain Baxter&, Angus Leech, Tagny Duff, Paul Vanouse, Marta De Menezes, Marie Pier Boucher, Kurt Illerbrun, Bulent Mutus, Jeanette Groenendaal, Zoot Derks, Jennifer Willet, Jamie Ferguson, Britt Wray, Kacie Auffret, David Dowhaniuk.
 Additionally, Tokio Webster, Grant Yocom, Louise Baxter&, Joan Linder, Dylan Leech.

 Project Assistants: Billie Mclaughlin, Arturo Herrera, Lauren DiVito, Dianne Clinton, Patrick Bodnar, Tokio Webster, Amanda White.

-Supporters: The Canada Council for the Arts, the Banff Centre, the University of Windsor, the Social Sciences and Humanities Research Council of Canada, the Ontario Arts Council, Hostelling International, Parks Canada, Banff National Park, The Art and Genomics Centre at The University of Leiden, Fonds BKVB.
+Supporters: The Canada Council for the Arts, The Banff Centre, the University of Windsor, SSHRC Social Science and Humanities Research Council of Canada, Ontario Arts Council, Hostelling International, Parks Canada, Banff National Park, The Art and Genomics Centre at The University of Leiden, Fonds BKVB.